priyanka-velu/COVID-19_Data_Exploration/README.md

-# SQL COVID-19 Health Analyst
+# SQL COVID-19 Health Data Analyst

 ## Project Overview
 Querying and Analyzing COVID-19 metrics in Microsoft SQL Server Management Studio from 2020 to 2024 as a Health Analyst.
 Key areas of focus include infection rates, case fatality rates, vaccination coverage, and their relationships with population metrics.